 You probably have heard about the importance of wearing sunscreen, both during a day out in the sun and even for everyday use.
-But do you know all the differences between different sunscreens?
-With options for SPF and even the method of protecting your skin differing among many types of sunscreen, it’s helpful to know what’s safe, effective, and the best bet for your budget.
+But do you know the differences between different types of sunscreens?
+With options for SPF and even the method of protecting your skin differing among many types of sunscreen, it’s helpful to know what’s effective and the best bet for your skin and budget.

 How Does Sunscreen Work?

-A good sunscreen, whether chemical or mineral, prevents these rays from penetrating your skin by creating a protective layer that either reflects or absorbs the energy before it reaches your skin.
+A good sunscreen, whether chemical or mineral, creates a protective layer that reflects and absorbs the energy before it reaches your skin.

 What is SPF?

 SPF stands for Sun Protection Factor.
 It’s actually a mathematical formula for describing how “strong” a sunscreen is.
-The SPF of a particular sunscreen tells you how much longer your skin would take to redden when using the sunscreen vs. not wearing it at all.
-So, for example, an SPF 30 sunscreen takes 30 times longer to receive a sunburn than if you didn’t wear it.
+The SPF of a particular sunscreen tells you how much longer your skin would take to redden when using the sunscreen compared to not wearing it at all.
+For example, an SPF 30 sunscreen means your skin takes about 30 times longer to burn than if you were unprotected.

 What is a Chemical Sunscreen?